The Best Picnic Destinations in All 50 States

-You can purchase tickets to sit on the Ivy Tech Lawn at Victory Field as you watch Indianapolis's minor league baseball team, the Indians, for just $5 a person.
+You can relax on either the Corona Premier Patio or the Left Field Picnic Area as you watch Indianapolis's minor league baseball team, the Indians, starting at just $18.50 person plus a game ticket.
 Though coolers aren’t allowed in the rest of the stadium, you can bring your picnic onto the lawn—just watch out for foul balls.
-And you’ve got a front row seat when it’s time to get player autographs.

 The John and Mary Pappajohn Sculpture Park offers an incredible, eclectic display of sculptures dotting the grounds from artists like Willem de Kooning and Louise Bourgeois.
 The 28 pieces, valued at well over $40 million, were donated by venture capitalist John Pappajohn and his wife, Mary; the park, located in downtown Des Moines, also features dedicated benches and even a few chess tables.
 And, no, it’s not sponsored by the pizza chain.

 This replica family farm might be the most kid-friendly picnic hotspot in Kansas.
 After you grab a shaded spot to enjoy, you can tour the grounds, which feature a petting zoo, fishing pond, and horse-drawn wagon rides.
 Children can also snag pony rides and milk cows.
-For souvenirs and taffy, visit their replica general store modeled after the ones common in the early 1900s.
+And be sure to check out their replica schoolhouse, bank, and blacksmith shop.